arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ![free courses in the cloud](assets/free-courses.png)

 In this section you get access to several free online courses, for different age groups and topics.
+This library of courses get widen an extended regularly with new releases.

-***With a School Plan you unlock access to extra online courses***
+***With a School Plan you unlock access to extra online courses.***

 ## Manage Your Spaces